AshtreeBV/metazoan-whitepaper/docs/overview/roadmap.md

 - [ ] Launch of MetaDhana Pocket Universe Platform for social profiles integrated with AI
 - [ ] Test the technological readiness for AI beings to exist independently in the metaverse

 ### 2023

 #### Q1

 - [ ] Purchase of a large parcel of land in the Philippines with benefits to DAO members
 - [ ] Explore Purchase of other physical revenue generating properties and businesses in the real world for the DAO
 - [ ] Initial establishment of Anime/Multimedia Outsourcing township in the Philippines to create an industry
-- [ ] Engage with local governments to blockchainify their city operations through DAOs
 - [ ] Potential Preview of an independent AI metaverse

 #### Q2

 - [ ] Form partnerships with big studios for funding and production of new media content
-- [ ] Engage with local governments to blockchainify their city operations through DAOs (continuation)
+- [ ] Engage with local governments to blockchainify their city operations through DAOs
 - [ ] Preview of MMORPG game created by MetaDhana studio
 - [ ] Fund or Acquire relevant media and production companies that can contribute to the ecosystem